openSUSE/suse-vscode-doc/README.md

 system.

-You can find my collection of configuration files for VSCode at https://github.com/tbazant/vscode - feel free to add you suggestions via GitHub Pull Requests or Issues.
+You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add you suggestions via GitHub Pull Requests or Issues.

 ## XML support

 Install the XML extension by RedHat.
+The exention ID is [`redhat.vscode-xml`](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).

-### Support for geekodoc's RELAX NG schema
+### Support for GeekoDoc's RELAX NG schema

-To let VSCode be aware of geekodoc, you need to associate XML files with the geekodoc schema.
+To let VSCode be aware of GeekoDoc, you need to associate XML files with the GeekoDoc schema.
 Add the following to `.vscode/settings.json`:

 ```json
 "xml.fileAssociations": [